Anomalous Hall conductivity and quantum friction: Introduction

-Basic condition\cite{note1} for the observation of anomalous Hall effect in magnetic systems is the existence of non-zero orbital momentum which is responsible for violation of the time reversal symmetry, necessary condition for non-zero Hall effect.
-Transport properties are measured on stripes, Hall bar samples, and orbital momentum of atomic-type wave functions causes the space current density oscillates across the stripe.
+Basic condition for the observation of AHE in magnetic systems is the existence of non-zero orbital momentum\cite{note1}, which can be induced by spin-orbit interaction or non-coplanar magnetic order.\cite{Shindou:2001_a} It is responsible for the violation of time reversal symmetry, a necessary condition for non-zero Hall effect.
+Transport properties are measured on stripes, Hall bar samples, and orbital momentum of atomic-type wave functions causes the space current density oscillating across the stripe.
 It can be represented by current paths with alternating current directions.\cite{Jonckheere} Physically acceptable paths at edges should be of the chiral type leading current along opposite directions and the total net current thus vanishes in the equilibrium.
 Voltage drop applied between stripe edges induces changes of the electron concentrations within current paths.
 It leads to the polarization of the system which is a typical property accompanying the anomalous Hall effect. \cite{Karplus,Adams,Fivaz} Coupling between current paths is generally represented by their mutual friction.
 It defines momentum transfer between edges as well as Hall current through the stripe cross section.
-In quantum coherent systems, such friction is controlled by the wave interference.
-The main aim of our approach to AHE is to show that quantum friction between chiral current paths can be responsible for a linear increase of the anomalous Hall conductivity with $\sigma_0$ in the high conductivity region.
-It is an external contribution due to the finite sample dimensions.
+In quantum coherent systems such friction is controlled by the wave interference.
+The main aim of our approach to AHE is to show that quantum friction\cite{note2} between chiral current paths can be responsible for a linear increase of the anomalous Hall conductivity with $\sigma_0$ in the high conductivity region.
+It is an extrinsic contribution due to the finite sample dimensions.